itsjunqing/dokumental/README.md

 <h4 align="center">A responsive web app made using <a href="https://reactjs.org/" target="_blank">React.js</a>.</h4>

+## How to run
+Type `yarn` to install and update project
+Type `yarn start` to start the react project

 ## About The Project
 Dokumental is the front-end component of the document classification project.